zachtheyek/dotfiles/README.md

 Configurations inspired by the broader open-source & dotfiles community.
 Special thanks to:
 - NVChad for the excellent Neovim framework
-- The Catppuccin team for the beautiful color scheme
+- The Catppuccin team for the beautiful & extensible color scheme
 - The GNU Stow maintainers for the simple yet powerful tool

 [^1]: jk lol, here you go: https://youtu.be/y6XCebnB9gs?si=APiYpB2Mvqn-gcA3